-- (a) Filed by a specialized or local ethics committee established pursuant to NRS 281A.350. - (b) Filed by any person, except a person who is incarcerated in a correctional facility in this State or any other jurisdiction. - (c) Initiated by the Commission on its own motion, except the Commission shall not initiate such an ethics complaint based solely upon an anonymous complaint ... unless, after a preliminary investigation of the information set forth in the anonymous complaint, the Commission determines that the information: - (1) Is publicly available information that could have been readily discovered by the Commission or its staff without the anonymous complaint; or - (2) Is not publicly available information that could have been readily discovered by the Commission or its staff without the anonymous complaint but the information has been independently verified by the Commission or its staff as accurate and reliable information. - 2.
+- (a) Filed by a specialized or local ethics committee established pursuant to NRS 281A.350. - (b) Filed by any person, except a person who is incarcerated in a correctional facility in this State or any other jurisdiction. - (c) Initiated by the Commission on its own motion, except the Commission shall not initiate such an ethics complaint based solely upon an anonymous complaint. - 2.
 An ethics complaint filed by a specialized or local ethics committee or person pursuant to paragraph (a) or (b) of subsection 1 must be: - (a) Verified under oath and filed on a form prescribed by the Commission; and - (b) Submitted with sufficient evidence to support the allegations in order for the Commission to make a determination of whether it has jurisdiction in the matter and whether an investigation is warranted in the matter pursuant to NRS 281A.715 and 281A.720. - 3.
-The Commission may decline to render a decision and issue an opinion if the specialized or local ethics committee or person [who files] filing the ethics complaint pursuant to paragraph (a) or (b) of subsection 1 does not submit all necessary evidence in the matter. - Sec.
-48. NRS 281A.715 is hereby amended to read as follows: - 281A.715 1.
+The Commission may decline to render a decision and issue an opinion if the specialized or local ethics committee or person [who files] filing the ethics complaint pursuant to paragraph (a) or (b) of subsection 1 does not submit all necessary evidence in the matter.

+281A.715 1.
 Based on the evidence submitted with an ethics complaint filed with the Commission by a specialized or local ethics committee or person pursuant to paragraph (a) or (b) of subsection 1 of NRS 281A.710 [...] and any additional evidence obtained by the Executive Director pursuant to subsection 2, the Commission shall determine whether it has jurisdiction in the matter and whether an investigation is warranted in the matter.
 The Commission shall make its determination within 45 days after receiving the ethics complaint, unless the [public officer or employee who is the subject of the ethics complaint waives this time limit.